 If you’ve been affected by cancer and would like to get involved in Anne’s art sessions in the Cancer Care Centre, please pop along or contact the Arts Team for further information.

-Janet Woolley (pictured) is a renal patient who works with Van Nong, Art Development Officer for Renal, to create artwork whilst on dialysis.
+Janet Woolley (pictured) is a renal patient who works with artist, Van Nong, to create artwork whilst on dialysis.

 Van creates 3D tactile art projects for Janet.
 She’s blind and therefore much of the enjoyment comes through the process of creating the artwork.
 This piece is made from air-dry clay and wire which has been shaped and dipped in acrylic.